 External Dose from Sediment

 Radioactive material in a water body can be transported to the shoreline from suspended particles in the water.
 IAEA TECDOC-1759 assumes that the radionuclide concentration in coastal sediment is a factor of 10 lower than that in suspended particles (IAEA, 2015).
 Radionuclides deposited on the shore may lead to external exposure to members of the public on the shore.
-The effective dose due to external exposure from sediment is calculated according to .
+The effective dose due to external exposure from sediment is calculated according to Equation 7.
 Equation 6a calculates the effective dose based on a measurement on radionuclide concentration in water, while 6b calculates the effective dose based on a direct measurement of sediment.

 Equation 7a